zenml-io/blog.zenml.io/_posts/2021-11-24-zero-five-three-release.md

 Join our [Slack](https://zenml.io/slack-invite/) to let us know what you think we should build next!

 Keep your eyes open for future releases and make sure to [vote](https://github.com/zenml-io/zenml/discussions/categories/roadmap) on your favorite feature of our [roadmap](https://zenml.io/roadmap) to make sure it gets implemented as soon as possible.

-*Alex Strick van Linschoten is a Machine Learning Engineer at ZenML.*

 [Image credit: Photo by [Al Soot](https://unsplash.com/@anspchee?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/images/things/balloon?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)]